-World Cup 2022: which major football players are missing FIFA tournament?
+World Cup 2022: Which major football players are missing FIFA tournament?

 SADIO MANE (SENEGAL)

-Sadio Mane has been named in Senegal's squad for the World Cup despite suffering an injury playing for Bayern Munich.
-He will undergo checks in Munich to monitor his recovery.
+Sadio Mane was named in Senegal's squad for the World Cup despite suffering an injury playing for Bayern Munich, but has been ruled out of the tournament after officials confirmed he would need surgery on the injury.

-Uruguay have gambled on the recovery of Ronald Araujo in naming the Barcelona defender in their 26-man squad after he underwent thigh surgery.
+The RB Leipzig forward was included in France's squad for the World Cup, but was ruled out of the tournament after picking up a left knee injury following a tackle from team mate Eduardo Camavinga in training.

-(Compiled by Hritika Sharma, Aadi Nair, Rohith Nair and Shrivathsa Sridhar in Bengaluru; Editing by Ken Ferris and Christian Radnedge)
+(Compiled by Hritika Sharma, Aadi Nair, Rohith Nair and Shrivathsa Sridhar in Bengaluru; Editing by Ken Ferris, Christian Radnedge and Tom Hogue)